sojarv/my-work/README.md

 # My work

-In this repository you can see my work done in spare time and aim to make myself a better programmer.
+In this repository you can see my projects done as part of my learning process to become Frontend developer.
 Under each link there is a small description of the project.

 ## ReactJS